saurabhlambe/atlas-stuff/Backup Atlas metadata.md

 Note: Above commands will backup the data from HBase table into HDFS.

 2. Backup Solr collections from Ambari Infra Solr:
-- In addition to HBase tables, Atlas data is stored in 3 Solr collections: vertex_index, edge_index and fulltext_index.
+- In addition to HBase tables, Atlas data is stored in 3 Solr collections: _vertex_index_, _fulltext_index_, and _edge_index_.
 These need to be backed up from Ambari Infra Solr.
 - The backup command will backup Solr indexes and configurations for a specified collection.
 The backup command takes one copy from each shard for the indexes.
 For configurations, it backs up the configSet that was associated with the collection and metadata.

 Use following syntax to run Solr backup API using curl command: